shortcutmedia/shortcut-ios/README.md

 # Shortcut Deep Linking SDK for iOS

-This SDK provides the following features to enhance the user experience with Shortcut Short Links:
+This SDK provides the following features:

 - Support for [deferred deep linking](https://en.wikipedia.org/wiki/Deferred_deep_linking).
-- Collection of additional statistics about user interaction with deep links.
+- Collection of additional statistics to build a user acquisition funnel and evaluate user activity.

 There is also an [Android version of this SDK](https://github.com/shortcutmedia/shortcut-deeplink-sdk-android).

+## Requirements

+The SDK works with iOS6 and newer.

 ## Installation

 The SDK is packaged in a .framework file.
 To use it within your project follow these steps:

-1. Download the latest SDK from the [releases page](https://github.com/shortcutmedia/shortcut-deeplink-sdk-ios/releases) (just download the file *ShortcutDeepLinkingSDK-VERSION.zip*, you do not need the source code).
+1. Download the latest SDK as zip file from the [releases page](https://github.com/shortcutmedia/shortcut-deeplink-sdk-ios/releases).
-2. Add the *ShortcutDeepLinkingSDK.framework*  file to your project, e.g. by dragging it into your project in Xcode.
+2. Unzip it and add the *ShortcutDeepLinkingSDK.framework*  file to your project, e.g. by dragging it into the Project Navigator of your project in Xcode.
 3. Within your project's **Build phases** make sure that the *ShortcutDeepLinkingSDK.framework* is added in the **Link binary with libraries** section.
+If you don't find it there, drag it from the Project Navigator to the list.

 ## Integration into your app